WWE Breaking Point: Preliminary matches

 There was a Singapore Cane Match between Kane and The Great Khali who was accompanied to the ring by Ranjin Singh.
 Kane used the cane to apply a submission hold to Khali's arm only for him to break it.
-Khali used his signature Vice Grip, but Kane broke out of the hold by hitting Khali with a cane.
+Khali used his signature "Vice Grip", but Kane broke out of the hold by hitting Khali with a cane.
 Singh interfered in the match allowing Khali to get the advantage, but Kane managed to get the upper hand and delivered a chokeslam to Khali to get the victory.

 The ECW Championship match saw defending champion Christian face William Regal who was accompanied by Ezekiel Jackson and Vladimir Kozlov.
 However, before the match began, ECW General Manager Tiffany announced that Jackson and Kozlov were banned from ringside.
-In a physical match, Christian dodged a left knee from Regal and executed the Killswitch to get the victory.
+If they refuse to leave immediately, Regal would lose by the match by forfeit.
+In a physical match, Christian dodged a left knee from Regal and executed the "Killswitch" to get the victory.

 Pat Patterson made an appearance and was interrupted by Dolph Ziggler.
 Ziggler then attacked Patterson, but John Morrison made the save.